noahehall/theBookOfNoah/0current/apitech.md

   # response
-    # to an authorized request:
+    # to an request that requires authorization:
     # +the client should respond with an Authorization header
       HTTP/1.1 401 Unauthorized
       Date: .....
       WWW-Authenticate: Basic realm="some desc of the protected env|hostname", charset="UTF-8"

+    # to a request we refuse to authorize
+    # +there is nothing the client can do(unlike a 401)
+      HTTP/1.1 403 Forbidden
+      Date: ....

   # headers
     # Host: host:port
       Host: developer.mozilla.org:80